PhelipeAgnelli/aml-blockchain-research/README.md

 ## About

-I'm **Phelipe Agnelli**, an analyst based in Brazil with a background in IT operations and a growing focus on Anti-Money Laundering and blockchain forensics.
+I'm **Phelipe Agnelli**, an analyst based in Brazil with a background in performance, public speaking, and digital finance — including a TEDx talk at TEDx Belo Horizonte and a growing focus on Anti-Money Laundering and blockchain forensics.

 This repository is a personal research project — driven by curiosity and a genuine interest in understanding how financial crime works, how it's detected, and how it fails.
 Every case studied here is based entirely on **public data**: open blockchain explorers, official law enforcement press releases, and open-source intelligence tools.